numpex/proxy-geos-hc/INSTALL_PREREQUISITES.md

 - Additionnal prerequisites for Building, Linking and Testing (BLT) -based on CMake
 > The libraries and executable are built in a cross-platform friendly manner using BLT which provides a  [CMake](https://cmake.org/)-based foundation for building, linking, and testing large-scale HPC applications.
 > For a broader overview, please refer to the [BLT webpage](https://github.com/LLNL/blt?tab=readme-ov-file).
-By doing so, you  will complete the prerequisites setup for smooth compilation and execution.
+Doing so will help in the completeness of the prerequisites setup needed for a smooth compilation and execution.

 ##  Summary of the prerequisites